syne-tune/syne-tune/docs/source/tutorials/multifidelity/mf_comparison.rst

 These results are obtained on a single benchmark with a rather small configuration space.
-Nevertheless, they are roughly in line with results we obtained on a larger range of benchmarks (CITATION?).
+Nevertheless, they are roughly in line with results we obtained on a larger range of benchmarks.
 A few conclusions can be drawn, which may help readers choosing the best HPO method and its configuration for their own problem.

 * Asynchronous methods outperform synchronous ones in general, in particular when it comes to any-time performance.
 A notable exception (on this